-An individual must safely detox from Ambien in professional treatment because the withdrawal effects caused by the drug can be severe, even deadly.
+An individual must first safely detox from Ambien in professional treatment because the withdrawal effects caused by the drug can be severe, even deadly.
 Patients are usually weaned off the drug or treated with other medications, like Flumazenil, in order to ensure that they do not experience these effects in full.

-Once they become more stable, patients attend behavioral therapy programs like cognitive-behavioral therapy or group therapy in order to gain insight into their addiction and learn new skills for the future.
+During or after detoxing from Ambien, patients attend counseling like cognitive-behavioral therapy or group therapy in order to gain insight into their addiction and learn new skills for the future.
 They will also learn to recognize triggers, cope with cravings, and change negative attitudes and beliefs that promote substance abuse.
 Often, particular attention will be paid to learning healthy ways to overcome insomnia.

-It is incredibly common for substance abusers to suffer from comorbid disorders such as depression, anxiety, schizophrenia, etc. (NIDA).
-As a result, these issues must be treated simultaneously with addiction so neither disorder sets back the progress made with the other.
+It is incredibly common for substance abusers to suffer from co-occurring disorders such as depression, anxiety, schizophrenia, etc. These issues must be simultaneously treated with the addiction so that neither disorder interferes with the progress made with the other.

 Ambien abuse is dangerous and difficult to overcome, but recovery is possible with treatment.